-1. Reliable Test Kit
+- Reliable Test Kit

-2. Stainless Steel Pool Brush
+- Stainless Steel Pool Brush

 To be able to remove all the rooted algae and remove all the coatings that protect black and yellow algae, you will need a very strong stainless steel brush with wire or stiff nylon bristles to knock off strong algae buildup.

-3. Liquid Chlorine (Sodium Hypochlorite)
+- Liquid Chlorine (Sodium Hypochlorite)

-Liquid chlorine is the best chlorine for sanitizing and shocking a swimming when you algae or ammonia breakout because it does not add other chemicals in your water ending up raising their levels.
+Liquid chlorine is the best chlorine for sanitizing and shocking a swimming pool when you have algae or ammonia breakout because it does not add other chemicals in your water ending up raising their levels.

 Tablet chlorine is always high in Cyanuric acid (Cya) or chlorine stabilizer and using it will significantly raise your Cya levels.
 Powder chlorine or Calcium Hypochlorite is high in calcium and pH and will increase your Calcium Hardness (CH) and pH levels.

-4. Large Leaf Net or Hand Skimmer
+- Large Leaf Net or Hand Skimmer

 Since you'll be brushing your pool, it will be dirty and you may need to clean it before adding chlorine.
-You can use large leaf net or hand skimmer to remove any debris you can spot in your pool.
+You can use a large leaf net or hand skimmer to remove any debris you can spot in your pool.

-How to Get Rid of Green, Black and Yellow Algae
+How to Get Rid of Green, Black, and Yellow Algae

-1) Brush the Pool
+- Brush the Pool

 Like we said earlier, green algae may not require heavy brushing of walls and floor of the pool and you can skip brushing if you see no obvious need to brush.

-2) Remove Debris and Vacuum the pool
+- Remove Debris and Vacuum the pool

 Use a large leaf net or hand skimmer to remove any dirt or debris you can see.
-If you have a vacuum cleaner, you can use it to remove smaller debris before adding chlorine in your water.
+If you have a vacuum cleaner, you can use it to remove smaller debris before adding chlorine to your water.